-We are always looking for talented and motivated PhD students and postdoctoral researchers who are passionate about (automated) machine learning & meta-learning, recommender systems, information retrieval, natural language processing, or some of our other research interests (if you are a Bachelor or Master student, please look at our students’ corner).
+We are always looking for talented and motivated PhD students and postdoctoral researchers who are passionate about (automated) machine learning & meta-learning, recommender systems, information retrieval or some of our other research interests.

 Part-Time / Industry